corentinaltepe/nlog.loki/README.md

 ### Benchmark

-See [NLog.Loki.Benchmarks](https://github.com/corentinaltepe/nlog.loki.benchmark) for benchmark between HTTP and gRPC clients for NLog targets for Loki.
+See [NLog.Loki.Benchmarks](https://github.com/corentinaltepe/nlog.loki.benchmark) for benchmark between HTTP and gRPC clients for NLog targets for Grafana Loki.